ADACS-Australia/reasearch_project_management_training/_episodes/03-trello.md

 You can then click "Create your first board" and name it something related to your work like "Research".
 There are several useful templates but for now we will show you how to make one from scratch.

 ![trello_first_board](../fig/trello_first_board.png)

+You can add a description by pressing "Show Menu" (top right) and clicking on the description.
+You should get in the habit of adding a detailed description that includes the following details:
+- Project Title
+- Project Collaborators - Project team members (names, affiliations, contact details)
+- Project Description
+- Project Objectives
+- Documentation.
+Links to where things live for documents, e.g. google drive, sharepoint, etc, who has access
+- Data.
+Links to where things live for data, e.g. R drive, CloudStor, etc, who has access
+- Code.
+Links to where things live for code, e.g. GitHub.
+Note all CIC code projects should be version controlled with a repository on the CIC github organisation (or other where applicable, such as the Curtin HealthHub).

 ## Creating cards
 YOu can think of each Trello card as a single task (even if that task has several steps).
 Click "Add a card" and give in a simple title.
 You can then click on the card and give it a description.